 Benzene Legal Cases

-- The allegations and legal claims usually found in benzene lawsuits are based on product liability law and premises liability law.
+- The allegations generally set forth in benzene lawsuits involve the failures to warn and protect workers as regards toxic levels of benzene exposures.
+The legal claims usually found in benzene lawsuits are based on products liability law and premises liability law.

-- Workers’ compensation laws vary from state to state, but those benzene claims usually have to do with increased risks of leukemia cancers or blood diseases due to a person’s employment.
+- Workers’ compensation laws vary from state to state, but benzene workers comp claims are usually about the increased risks of benzene-related cancers and diseases due to a person’s employment in jobs and workplaces where benzene or benzene-containing products were used.

 If so, we encourage you to submit a Benzene Case Review – it is free, confidential, and there is no obligation.
 Or, if you prefer, call our toll-free number, (800) 426-9535, to speak directly to attorney Tom Lamb about a possible benzene case.